napalm-automation/napalm-yang/docs/root/supported_models/dynamic_models.rst

 Below you can find all the YANG models supported and which profiles implements which ones.
-Note that all the iplementations are not necessarily complete, in the next section you can find links to each individual profile so you can instpect them yourself
+Note that all the implementations are not necessarily complete, in the next section you can find links to each individual profile so you can inspect them yourself.

 .. raw:: html